 I have just recently returned from an annual 5-day silent retreat.
 It was a beautiful time of reflection, meditation, and encounter with the Lord.
 Out of all the beautiful and challenging elements, one has struck me: the power of prayer.

 No moment expresses my own fragility, my utter dependence on Another, than that of prayer.
-Contrary to mainstream thinking, this fragility and dependence is not something to be mocked or remedied, rather it is to be seen in the light of faith: in pray we place ourselves before a truly All-Powerful and Living God.
+Contrary to mainstream thinking, this fragility and dependence is not something to be mocked or remedied, rather it is to be seen in the light of faith: in prayer we place ourselves before a truly All-Powerful and Living God.

-He is a God that listens to the prayers of his sons and daughters and has died so that we learn to depend on him, and abandon our most puerile and narcissistic belief in self-sufficiency.
+He is a God that listens to the prayers of his sons and daughters and has died so that we learn to depend on him and abandon our most puerile and narcissistic belief in self-sufficiency.
 This reality is and must be the foundation of every Christian life, a foundation that serves to orient all that we are and do.